The Housemaid (1960 film): Plot

-Myung-Sook proceeds to feel ill as the weeks pass, revealing her pregnancy by Mr. Kim.
-Mr. Kim eventually has to come clean to his wife, and despite her initial depression over being cheated on, she devises a plan which requires Myung-Sook to thrust herself down the flight of stairs which lead to the second storey.
-As their housemaid, Myung-Sook is forced to agree to this, and it successfully results in her having a miscarriage.
-After this incident, the housemaid's behavior becomes increasingly erratic.
-She threatens to kill the composer's newborn son.
-Mr. Kim fights her off as she tries to grab at the baby.
-Myung-Sook then offers Mr. Kim's other son water, and tells him that she has poured rat poison into it.
-As she tells him this, he further panics and falls to his death down a flight of stairs.
+Myung-Sook feels ill as the weeks pass, revealing her pregnancy by Mr. Kim.
+Mr. Kim eventually decides to come clean to his wife, who, despite her initial depression over the affair, convinces Myung-Sook to throw herself down the flight of stairs that leads to the second story, which successfully results in her having a miscarriage.
+After this incident, Myung-Sook's behavior becomes increasingly erratic.
+She threatens to kill Mr. Kim's newborn son.
+Mrs. Kim fights her off as she tries to grab the baby.
+Myung-Sook then offers Mr. Kim's other son water, and after he drinks it, she says that she has poured rat poison into it.
+As she tells him this, he panics and falls to his death down a flight of stairs.
 Myung-Sook later states that it was just normal tap water.

-Instead of turning her in to the police, Mrs. Kim offers to support Myung-sook in order to keep her from losing her job, telling Myung-Sook she can have anything she wants; Myung-Sook then asks to have Mr. Kim.
+Instead of turning her in to the police, Mrs. Kim offers to support Myung-sook in order to keep her from losing her job and damaging Mr. Kim's reputation in the fallout, saying that Myung-Sook can have anything she wants; Myung-Sook then asks to have Mr. Kim.
 She forces him to move upstairs into her room while Mrs. Kim labors over her sewing machine, falling asleep at her work every day.
-Unable to stand their new arrangement, both the wife and daughter attempt to poison Myung-sook, but she outsmarts them.
-Finally, Myung-sook persuades Mr. Kim to commit suicide with her by swallowing rat poison on the grounds she will not harm anyone else in his family.
+Unable to stand their new arrangement, both the wife and daughter attempt to poison Myung-sook, to no avail.
+Myung-sook persuades Mr. Kim to commit suicide with her by swallowing rat poison on the grounds that she will not harm anyone else in his family.
 He crawls downstairs and dies next to his wife, asking her to "Take good care of the children."

-The film ends with the composer reading the story from a newspaper with his wife, returning to the very beginning of the film.
-The film's narrative has apparently been told by the composer, who then smiles and warns the film audience that this is just the sort of thing that could happen to anyone.
+The film ends with the piano teacher reading the story from a newspaper with his wife, returning to the very beginning of the film.
+The film's narrative has apparently been told by the piano teacher, who then warns the audience that this is the sort of thing that could happen to anyone.